guilherme-alves-silve/reactive-spring-security-5-workshop/setup/README.md

 This workshop requires a pre-defined configuration for Keycloak (i.e. some OAuth2/OpenID Connect clients, and user accounts).

 To configure Keycloak you need to have checked out the GIT repository for this workshop.
-All you need to configure Keycloak is located in the subdirectory _setup_keycloak_ of the repository.
+All you need to configure Keycloak is located in the subdirectory _setup_ of the repository.

-1. Change into the subdirectory _setup_keycloak_ of the workshop git repository
+1. Change into the subdirectory _setup_ of the workshop git repository
-2. Open the file __import_keycloak_realm.sh__ or __import_keycloak_realm.bat__ (depending on your OS) in the _setup_keycloak_ subdirectory and change the value of the environment variable _KEYCLOAK_HOME_ to your __<KEYCLOAK_INSTALL_DIR>__ of step 2 and save the file
+2. Open the file __import_keycloak_realm.sh__ or __import_keycloak_realm.bat__ (depending on your OS) in the _setup_ subdirectory and change the value of the environment variable _KEYCLOAK_HOME_ to your __<KEYCLOAK_INSTALL_DIR>__ of step 2 and save the file
-3. Now open a new command-line terminal window, change into the subdirectory _setup_keycloak_ again and execute the provided script
-   __import_keycloak_realm.sh__ or __import_keycloak_realm.bat__ (depending on your OS).
+3. Now open a new command-line terminal window, change into the subdirectory _setup_ again and execute the provided script __import_keycloak_realm.sh__ or __import_keycloak_realm.bat__ (depending on your OS).
    This starts a standalone Keycloak instance and automatically imports the required configuration.
 4. Wait until the import has finished (look for a line like _Started 590 of 885 services_) then